Phonics and Early Reading

 At Sheen Mount, we are passionate about supporting all children in becoming confident and enthusiastic readers and writers.
 We aim to develop each child so that they are able to read with fluency as well as develop a love of reading that will stay with our children all their lives.
 Being able to read is the most important skill children will learn during their early schooling and has far-reaching implications for lifelong confidence and well-being.
 Early reading skills and phonics is fundamental in giving children the skills needed to enjoy and access their learning and the wider world around them.
 The learning of phonics is the beginning of children’s body of knowledge, skills and understanding that are an essential part of learning to read.
 Phonics is the process that is used to help children break down words into sounds (segmenting) and put sounds back together to read words (blending).
 It helps with building letter and word recognition.
 In order to read and understand texts children must learn to recognise/decode the words on the page.
 Good quality phonics teaching allows the child to be secure in the skills of word recognition and decoding which allows children to read fluently.
 Children further learn to segment words to support their spelling ability, making phonically plausible attempts at spelling words.
 We aim to teach high quality phonics to ensure the children have the best start possible in reading and writing.
 By the end of their time here at Sheen Mount, our pupils will be able to read fluently and confidently, enjoy reading for pleasure, and they will have developed higher order reading for meaning skills.

-At Sheen Mount we use the “Letters and Sounds” document and lessons are discrete, systematic, multi-sensory and follow clear progression.
 We use phonics as the prime approach to decoding print and lessons are taught every day.
 Children have an opportunity to practise and apply their phonics and learning is revisited and reviewed so that deeper learning can take place.
 We follow the structure of Revisit/Review-Teach-Practise-Apply-Consolidate.
-Lessons are taught following clear termly progression maps which map out the focus sounds and words week on week, phase by phase.
+Lessons are taught following clear termly progression maps that map out the focus sounds and words week on week, phase by phase.
 Clear links are made to the Early Years Framework and the KS1 Word Reading and Spelling National Curriculum to ensure coverage and so that reading and writing/spelling is developed side by side.
 This means that children are provided with a structured, clear route to meet the expected standard in word reading and spelling, and they develop their speaking and listening skills too.
 All children practise oral segmenting and blending skills, apply them to reading words and sentences and develop the grapheme phoneme correspondence with writing.
 Phonics is also practised outside of lessons and children are encouraged to use their phonics for reading in all lessons so that they have an opportunity to practise and apply throughout the day.
-In Reception, well planned continuous provision provide opportunities for pupils to practise and apply their phonics skills and knowledge.
+In Reception, well-planned continuous provision provide opportunities for pupils to practise and apply their phonics skills and knowledge.

 See document 'Sheen Mount Progression of Phonics Phases'.